Graduation Information & Considerations

 Contact gradschool@appstate.edu or visit https://graduate.appstate.edu/students/graduation for any changes you need to make regarding your graduation application.

-To be eligible for graduation with Latin Honors, an undergraduate student must complete, in residence at Appalachian, a minimum of 30 semester hours:
+To be eligible for graduation with Latin Honors, an undergraduate student must complete, in residence at App State, a minimum of 30 semester hours:

 The GPA used to recognize candidates for Latin honors (during the ceremony) is the cumulative GPA earned through the immediately preceding (not the current) semester.
 Diploma and transcripts will indicate Latin honors earned after a student’s final GPA is determined.

-Candidates for Latin, University, College or Departmental honors will be recognized during the ceremony.
+Bachelor's candidates who have earned Latin, university, college or departmental honors will be recognized during the ceremony.

 Note: Transfer credit hours for which a grade is not awarded at App State will not be used in the determination of GPA or honors.